TEnsor Notation for Grid Operators

 - A unifying framework for preconditioners based on fast transforms.
 Scientific Report nr 187, Dept. of Scientific Computing, Uppsala University, 1999.
 (External link).

-A result of these efforts is a solver of the Helmholtz Equation for Layered Media (HELM).
+A long-term goal of these efforts were a solver of the Helmholtz Equation for Layered Media (HELM).